 Emphasize key structures and deemphasize others on the spot.

-Select the Hide and/or Fade options in Explore Tools and then click on a structure to remove it from view or make it transparent so you can see underlying structures, respectively.
+Select the Hide and/or Fade options from Selection Tools in the main toolbar and then click on a structure to remove it from view or make it transparent (respectively) so you can see underlying structures.

 -